Shuozhen/DBiT-Notes/README.md

         cut -f1 gencode.v39.annotation.gtf | uniq
         grep '>chr' hg38.fa
         ```
+        - Make the directory of STARindex and STARindex_nc under the genome directory
-        - The following in the _starindex.sh_ and _starindex_nc.sh_ needed to be changed, and the sbatch both files
+        - The following in the _starindex.sh_ and _starindex_nc.sh_ needed to be changed, and the sbatch both files, remember to request for the interactive nodes for the job
           - Make a directory of STARindex and set it as the genomeDir
           ```
           --genomeDir /gpfs/ysm/project/fan/sb2723/00.database/hg38/STARindex